ml6team/fondant-usecase-RAG/README.md

 > ⚠️ **Prerequisites:**
 >
 > - A Python version between 3.8 and 3.10 installed on your system.
 > - Docker and docker compose installed and configured on your system.
+More info [here](https://fondant.ai/en/latest/guides/installation/#docker-installation).
 > - A GPU is recommended to run the model-based components of the pipeline.

 ### Cloning the repository